 - Regulatory Quality An index of surveys and expert assessments that rate countries on: the burden of regulations on business; price controls; the government's role in the economy; and foreign investment regulation, among other areas.
 Source: World Bank/Brookings Institution's Worldwide Governance Indicators - Land Rights and Access An index that rates countries on the extent to which the institutional, legal, and market framework provides secure land tenure and equitable access to land in rural areas and the extent to which men and women have the right to private property in practice and in law.
-Pass: Score must be above the median score for the income group.
-Source: The International Fund for Agricultural Development and Varieties of Democracy Index - Access to Credit An index that ranks countries based on access and use of formal and informal financial services as measured by the number of bank branches and ATMs per 100,000 adults and the share of adults that have an account at a formal or informal financial institution.
-Pass:

-Score must be above the median score for the income group.
-Source: Financial Development Index (International Monetary Fund) and Findex (World Bank)

-- Employment Opportunity Measures a country government's commitment to ending slavery and forced labor, preventing employment discrimination, and protecting the rights of workers and people with disabilities.
+Source: The International Fund for Agricultural Development and Varieties of Democracy Index - Access to Credit An index that ranks countries based on access and use of formal and informal financial services as measured by the number of bank branches and ATMs per 100,000 adults and the share of adults that have an account at a traditional financial institution or money market provider.
+Source: Financial Development Index (International Monetary Fund) and Findex (World Bank) - Employment Opportunity Measures a country government's commitment to ending slavery and forced labor, preventing employment discrimination, and protecting the rights of workers and people with disabilities.
 Sources: Varieties of Democracy Institute and WORLD Policy Analysis Center (UCLA). - Trade Policy A measure of a country's openness to international trade based on weighted average tariff rates and non-tariff barriers to trade.
 Source: The Heritage Foundation's Index of Economic Freedom - Inflation The most recent average annual change in consumer prices.
 Source: The International Monetary Fund's (IMF) World Economic Outlook Database - Fiscal Policy General government net lending/borrowing as a percent of GDP, averaged over a three-year period.
 Net lending/borrowing is calculated as revenue minus total expenditure.
 Source: The IMF's World Economic Outlook Database - Gender in the Economy An index that measures the extent to which laws provide men and women equal capacity to generate income or participate in the economy, including factors such as the capacity to access institutions, get a job, register a business, sign a contract, open a bank account, choose where to live, to travel freely, property rights protections, protections against domestic violence, and child marriage, among others.
-Pass: Score must be above the median score for the income group.
 Source: Women, Business, and the Law (World Bank) and the WORLD Policy Analysis Center (UCLA)